PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Human-Centered Artificial Intelligence/User-Centered_Design_for_AI.md

 ---

 # User-Centered Design for AI
-When we looked into interaction design, we already covered the basics of Human-Centered AI products and experiences.
-Today, we're going to dive deeper into this topic and look how our deeper understanding might influence our design and implement these changes.
-Then, we're going to learn about horizontal prototyping and create a horizontal prototype from our current wireframe!
+When we looked into interaction and interface design, we covered the basics of human-computer interaction.
+In the HCAI Fundamentals and Applications lecture we briefly covered the key concepts concerning Human-Centered AI products and experiences.
+Today, we're going to dive deeper into designing for AI, exploring in more detail how:
+- design for AI algorithm implementation;
+- to create a user-centered design for AI.
+Then we're going to look at our designs and see how we can use our deeper understanding to improve on our design.

 ## Learning Objectives:
 After this module, you'll understand and know how to apply the basic principles of:
 1. Human-Centered Artifical Intelligence;
 2. UX & AI; Adaptive interfaces;
 3. UX & AI: Recommender systems
-We will start by completing our course of using Adobe XD.
+4.  designing for AI Algorithms implementation.

 Table of contents:
-1.
-2. Human-Centered Artifical Intelligence: 1 hours
+1. Human-Centered Artifical Intelligence: 1 hours
-3. UX & AI; Adaptive interfaces: 1 hours
+2. UX & AI; Adaptive interfaces: 1 hours
-4. Recommender systems: 1 hours
+3. Recommender systems: 1 hours
+4. Designing for AI Algorithms Implementation: 2 hours
-5.
+5. User Feedback: 1 Hours
+6. Iterating on Wireframe Prototype; 1 hour

 **Now, open your worklog and plan the different tasks for today in there!**